VaishnaviJH/GAN-Experiment/README.md

 ## Observations:
 The conditional pixel to pixel GAN was able to predict the outline, texture and colour at the early stage of training since we are giving the map as a conditional input.
 But the Deep Convolutional GAN couldn't predict the scenary becauase it is complex for the model to understand the input structure and takes a lot of time to train.
 Hence Conditional pixel to pixel GAN works better than the DC GAN.

-**Note: Beacause of the shortage of the time and resource I was able to train only 30 epochs.**
+**Note: Because of the shortage of the time and resource I was able to train only 30 epochs.**